DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 ### Planning for action

-Pose the question: how has today’s topic influenced your thinking about resources and materials?
+Pose the question: how has today's topic influenced your thinking about resources and materials?

-Pose the question: what will you do differently as a result of today’s topic?
+Pose the question: what will you do differently as a result of today's topic?

 In advance of the next topic, ECTs should spend an hour observing or being observed by other colleagues.
 This might be one longer observation or a few shorter, focused ones.
 There are suggestions about what the observations could focus on in Activity 4.5 from the self-directed study materials.
 ECTs should bring their notes from the observation(s) to the next mentor topic.